isomerpages/moe-dunearnsec/news/latest-news-and-announcements/_posts/2023-10-26-post-Dunearn Secondary School Open House 2023.md

 layout: post
 description: ""
 image: ""
+variant: markdown
 ---
-#### Greetings and welcome to the Dunearn Secondary School Open House 2023!
+### Greetings and welcome to Dunearn Secondary School Open House 2023!

 We invite you to join our student ambassadors for a comprehensive tour of our school.
 Discover the diverse range of subjects available in secondary education, including Art, Design and Technology, Food and Consumer Education, and Music.